-The Commission's decision is to not make a rule for this rule change request.
+The Commission's decision is to not make a draft rule for this rule change request.

-A key role of retailers is to manage the risks associated with the costs of various electricity supply inputs, including network charges, and to package these inputs into a range of retail offers for consumers.
+A key role of retailers is to manage risks related to the costs of various electricity supply inputs, including network charges, and to package these inputs into a range of retail offers for consumers.
 This allows consumers to select the retail tariff that best aligns with their preferences.